Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Software-in-the-loop Simulation

-However, when the mission layer detects the obstacle but is unable to avoid the collision, by design the safety layer does not intervene.
-With the capability of obstacle existence detection ($\S$\ref{sec:sr1}), the safety layer can only ensure that the mission layer's perception detects the obstacle.
-Due to the lack of planning and control capabilities in the presented design, the safety layer here cannot determine if given the correct perception input mission layer has not chosen the optimal path.

-When $v > v^{safe}_{max}$ the max range at which the obstacle is detected by the safety layer obstacle detection algorithm ($R^O_{max}$) is not guaranteed to be a sufficient distance for the AV to brake to stop.
-Safe stops still happen because
+When $v(0) > v^{safe}_{max}$ the max range at which the obstacle is detected by the safety layer obstacle detection algorithm ($R^O_{max}$) is not guaranteed to be a sufficient distance for the AV to brake to stop.
+This results in more collision outcomes for the target result in $\mathcal{FI}$ as compared to the ideal case of $\mathcal{MC}$ in Figure~\ref{fig:outcomes_above}.

-\ci although not guaranteed, due to the discrete nature of \lidar beams obstacles may be detected beyond $R^O_{max}$;

-\cii false positives cause unnecessary early braking which in this case creates additional slack time for collision avoidance;

-\ciii when $d(0)$ is large, the mission layer's actuation commands reduce AV speed to match its planning and control goals, helping avoid collisions.
+Despite the absence of a deterministic guarantee, Safe stops still happen when $v(0) > v^{safe}_{max}$, because \ci although not guaranteed, as shown in Figure~\ref{fig:det_eq}, the discrete nature of \lidar beams leads to regions below the linear bound where obstacles may be detected when beyond $R^O_{max}$; \cii false positives cause unnecessary early braking which in this case creates additional slack time for collision avoidance; \ciii when $d(0)$ is large, the mission layer's actuation commands reduce AV speed to match its planning and control goals, helping avoid collisions.